 You can select from the following methods:

-- the X-11 method from the Census Bureau program
+- X-11 - method from the Census Bureau program

-- the SEATS program developed by the Bank of Spain
+- SEATS - program developed by the Bank of Spain

 Select whether your input series is a stock or flow series.

 If Auto is selected, the class property of the time series is used to determine if it is a stock or a flow.

 If you select Stock, the instruction type=stock will be added to the series element of the configuration passed to the X-13 ARIMA-SEATS program.